Who was afraid of whom I don’t know but we stared at each other…

 Let me tell you the truth what the rumor is…

 One of the mighty hill stations that the people of Bengal must be pride of is Darjeeling.
 The rumors are that the hill station has turned out as a lofty city in the midst of rich tea plantations rolling down the slopes.
 The anticonvulsant effects of Valium can be used to treat drug overdose seizures or chemical toxicity resulting from exposure to sarin, VX, soman (or otherorganophosphate poisons), lindane, chloroquine, physostigmine or pyrethroids.
 Read more on buy valium.
 They say that Darjeeling was once at serenity BUT today it is tucked in crowd and clamor… vast infrastructural development that took place ruined its natural virtuality.

 True to some extend but still I’ll say it’s a rumor.
 Darjeeling still pulls in myriad tourists – leisure and business travelers, honeymooners, college escaped kinky couples and adventurers.
 It’s an easy weekend escape for the people from nearby cities like Kolkata and Patna… moreover people around the globe too.
-Darjeeling still uphold its dignity as one of the mighty hill stations in India that not only serves as an eminent commercial hub in the Gorkha Hilly region but the stunning backdrop of towering snowcapped peaks overtopping the evergreen forest and terraced tea gardens, still feast travellers’ eyes.
-The colonial colours arraying down the indigenous alleys and the cultural aroma of the pahari people (mostly the Gorkha) and in contrast the modern infrastructure, multi-cuisine restaurants, bar, pubs and hotels… just makes it a perfect getaway.
+Darjeeling still uphold its dignity as one of the mighty hill stations in India that not only serves as an eminent commercial hub in the Gorkha Hilly region but the stunning backdrop of towering snowcapped peaks overtopping the evergreen forest and terraced tea gardens, still feast travelers eyes.
+The colonial colors arraying down the indigenous alleys and the cultural aroma of the pahari people (mostly the Gorkha) and in contrast the modern infrastructure, multi-cuisine restaurants, bar, pubs and hotels… just makes it a perfect getaway.
 Nonetheless Darjeeling is also a popular stopover to adventurers, mostly trekkers, making it one of the trekking destinations in India as well… and popular and only one is the Sandakphu-Phalut Trek.

 A nomad in real life who captured the 180° view of the farfetched highest crests…